whitecloudy/ambient-utils/README.md

 ## How to use this framework in my codebase? ✨

-It is pretty straightforward to use ideas for learning with bad data, add and integrate them into your existing standard diffusion codebase.
+It is pretty straightforward to use ideas for learning with bad data, add, and integrate them into your existing standard diffusion codebase.
 A standalone example is provided in the [`examples/test_ambient.py`](https://github.com/giannisdaras/ambient-utils/blob/main/examples/test_ambient.py) file.
 Give or take, you will need to do 4 things.

 ### 1. Prepare your data

 As mentioned before, each sample in your data will only help you learn for a subset of the diffusion times.
-Typically, a sample can be used only under high noise (typically a low-quality sample) or under very low noise (typically high-quality but out-of-distribution sample).
+Typically, an imperfect sample can be used only under high noise (typically a low-quality sample) or under very low noise (typically high-quality but out-of-distribution sample).
 We use `sigma_min` and `sigma_max` to indicate the allowed times.
 In particular, a sample can be used for all times t: $\sigma_t > \sigma_{\mathrm{min}} \ \vee \sigma_t < \sigma_{\mathrm{max}}$.
-These parameters can be exposed per sample using heuristics or domain knowledge.
-If you want a more principled way for selecting this per sample, see the [Ambient Omni paper](https://arxiv.org/abs/2506.10038).
+These parameters can be determined per sample using heuristics or domain knowledge.
+If you want a more principled way for selecting this, see the [Ambient Omni paper](https://arxiv.org/abs/2506.10038).

 You need to modify your existing `torch.utils.data.Dataset` to expose these two arguments.
 Our code expects the `dataset.annotations` property to be set.
-This should be a dictionary that maps the dataset index (integer) to a tuple (sigma_min, sigma_max).
+This should be a dictionary that maps the dataset `index` (integer) to a tuple `(sigma_min, sigma_max)`.
 If this dictionary is not set, our code assumes that all samples can be used at any diffusion time (default behavior in other codebases).

 Here is some dummy code for setting the annotations: